 functions, ICAO is introducing a new programme, GASOS.

-ICAO will then perform a pre-assessment of the application package in order to determine the SOO's/AIO's eligibility.
+ICAO will then perform a pre-assessment of the application package in order to determine if the information submitted byt the SOO's/AIO's is sufficient.
 The applicant will be informed by ICAO if the application requires more information or if it is approved to move forward or rejected.
 If the scope of the application covers multiple technical areas, ICAO may consider applying a modular approach to the assessment (with multiple assessment teams and keeping the possibility to phase the recognition steps).
 Once the application is approved to move forward, ICAO will send the SOO/AIO the necessary information to begin the next stage.

-The assessment team will be composed of qualified GASOS assessors (see paragraph 3.3.4).
+The assessment team will be composed of qualified GASOS assessors.
 The size and composition of the team will be determined depending on the SOO/AIO size and intended scope of assessment and recognition.
 The team will prepare an on-site assessment plan based on the results of the self-assessment, documentation/evidence provided by the SOO/AIO with their application, and the level of recognition sought.

 The assessment team will conduct the on-site assessment, collect evidence, complete an assessment check-list and identify potential findings and observations.
 This material will be used to verify that a SOO/AIO meets certain qualifications and has demonstrated its capability against a set of standardized assessment criteria.
 The assessment team will inform the SOO/AIO of any identified findings that require corrective actions.

-In cases where a SOO/AIO applies for an assessment and recognition for the provision of functions at Level 2 or Level 3 without having organizational experience of actually performing such functions, the assessment will consider also the experience available with individual technical personnel of the SOO/AIO, as well as other aspects such as training, processes and procedures.
+In cases where a SOO/AIO applies for an assessment for the provision of functions at Level 2 without having organizational experience of actually performing such functions, the assessment will consider also the experience available with individual technical personnel of the SOO/AIO, as well as other aspects such as training, processes and procedures.
 Additional mitigations may be considered in the frame of the monitoring of the SOO/AIO.

 The assessment team will prepare its draft assessment report that will provide a summary of the assessment activities and their outcomes.
 The SOO/AIO will have an opportunity to comment on the draft report and list of findings before it is finalized.